ucdavis/ECS272-Fall2022/Homework2/smprabhu/README.md

 # CO2-Dashboard
 In this assignment, I have used the CO2 emission dataset.
-This dashboard is built with the simple skeleton - a very barebones framework for web development as it is not using any of the modern frameworks.
+This dashboard is built with the simple skeleton - a very barebones framework for web development.

-# Requirements
+## Requirements

-* This dashboard has three visualization views - **1.
-Bar Chart 2.
-Pie Chart 3.
-Sunburst Chart.**.
+* This dashboard has three visualization views -
+**
+1. Bar Chart
+2. Pie Chart
+3. Sunburst Chart
+**.
 * The visualization includes at least one advanced visualization method - **Sunburst Chart.**.
 * The visualizations depict different dimensions or aspects of the dataset to be examined - **1.
 Bar Chart - depicts the yearwise distribution for the countries 2.
 Pie Chart - displays the regionwise average for each year 3.
 Sunburst Chart - an overall view of the data with each country's 30 year average (1990-2019)**..
 * The three visualizations fit on a fullscreen browser.